 - The new page variation has the Contact Us form in a different location than the one on the original page – instead of below the map, it is displayed above the map.

 - The goal of A/B test campaign is form submission.

 - Once you start the campaign, you get an early preview of the first results.
-Clicking on the results link redirects to DEC where the full report is displayed.
+Clicking on the results link redirects to Sitefinity Insight where the full report is displayed.

 - When the duration of the test is over, review the results.
 The goal completion rate of page variation is higher, and the system highlights that the results are statistically significant.
 Therefore, you end the campaign and make the new variation the default content for the page.